Dr. Sym Goes to Heaven

 As you can see, there is discrepancy in the spelling of the doctor’s last name.
 I decided to go with Sym, based on the Gazette notice and the doctor’s listing in the 1807 Quebec Almanac, where he appears in the “Hospital Staff” section of a “List of His Majesty’s Forces Serving in Upper and Lower Canada” (as Robt.
 Sym, p.
 80) and as one of the “Commissioners for the execution of an Act of the 40th Geo.
 III for the relief of Insane Persons and for the support of Foundlings: Montreal” (as Robert Sym, p.
 20).
 There is also a list of “Surgeons appointed to examine those who request licenses, for the district of Montreal,” which includes a Richard Symes, who may or may not be the same person.

 The next thing was to determine who the other characters were.
 We don’t know which “Mr. McG” was “the intimate friend of Dr. Syms” referred to by Lambert.
 There were several in Montreal at the time, as Scotsmen were prominent local merchants and fur traders.
 I decided to make him James McGill (October 6, 1744 – December 19, 1813), a name familiar to Canadians as the founder of McGill University.
-McGill and Sym undoubtedly knew each other – they were both from Glasgow, they had both lived in Montreal for at least 30 years, and they both served on the commission for the relief of insane persons and the support of foundlings.
+McGill and Sym undoubtedly knew each other – they were both from Glasgow, they had both lived in Montreal for at least 30 years, they both served on the commission for the relief of insane persons and the support of foundlings, and in 1799 Sym was obliged to McGill for a bond of 159 pounds.
 It’s not unreasonable to assume a close friendship.

 The other characters fell in after that: